Rookout/docs/docs/etl-controller-config.md

 ## Health Check

 If you would like to perform a health check on the Rookout ETL Controller, you can access `http://<ROOKOUT_CONTROLLER_HOST>:<ROOKOUT_CONTROLLER_PORT>/healthz`.
-A healthy ETL Controller will return an HTTP 200 OK response.
+A healthy ETL Controller should return a response of "HTTP 200".